barryceelen/wp-hide-show-password/README.txt

 == Description ==

 Lets you easily show or hide the contents of the password field on the WordPress login screen.
 Uses the excellent [hideShowPassword](https://github.com/cloudfour/hideShowPassword) jQuery plugin by the equally excellent [Cloud Four](http://cloudfour.com/).

+Suggested reading: ["a compendium of why and how to show passwords and what’s coming next"](http://www.lukew.com/ff/entry.asp?1941) by Luke Wroblewski.

 = Github =